backwards-limited/github-backwards/docs/branches.md

 > EOF
 ```

-Then add and commit at the same time:
+Then add and commit at the same time (which can be done for any non-new files):
 ```shell
 git commit -am "Add 2 George Harrison songs"
 ```